TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-> I'd advise to **tighten up security** to the **Corporate IP Address Range** as an ingress rule for the node group, that's something we might need for troubleshooting or administrative access - (We might need to SSH into the VMs to check if everything's alright)
+> I'd advise to **tighten up security** to the **Corporate IP Address Range** as an ingress rule for the node group, that's something we might need for troubleshooting or administrative access

 </br>